 Menu and Food Planning Tips

 It’s a casual, outdoor party, so you’re going to serve food that fits the theme.
 Plan a menu that might be typically found when camping or at a barbecue.
-If you invest in roasting forks for this party, your party guests might even roast their own hot dogs for fun!
+If you invest in roasting forks for this party, your party guests might even roast their hot dogs for fun!

 As with any food planning recommendations, you should use your judgment and adjust according to your understanding of your guest list.
 For example, if you’re inviting the high school football team, you’ll probably want to increase the recommended food amount significantly.
 On the other hand, young, non-athletic teens will require less food.
-In that case, I’d still purchase the amount suggested, and only cook what you need after taking a brief poll of your guests before you start to grill.
+In that case, still, purchase the amount suggested, and only cook what you need after taking a brief poll of your guests before you start to grill.
 The remaining uncooked meat can be frozen and used in the future if it’s not left out by the grill for hours.

 - Hot Dogs - Plan on one hot dog per guest.
 Some kids may choose no hot dog, others may have more than one, but one each should be enough.

 - Hamburgers - Once again, purchase one hamburger per guest, although some guests will opt out of burgers, and a few may have more than one.

 - Veggie Hot Dogs and Burgers - Not surprisingly, vegetarians are becoming more common.
 Ask your child whether he or she is aware of any friends that are vegetarian and if so, make sure you have vegetarian options.
 Even if your child doesn’t know, it would be a good idea to have these options, just in case.